microsoft/local-email-agent/email_agent/TEST_AGENT_README.md

 # Test Phi-4 Agent - Fake Data Testing

-A simplified test agent to verify Phi-4's function calling capabilities without requiring PostgreSQL, MCP servers, or email imports.
-Perfect for quick testing and debugging.
+A simplified test email agent to verify Phi-4's function calling capabilities.
+This agent should uses langchain-openai to be able to make an agent that should use the fake email and calendar data to answer the test questions.

-## 🎯 Purpose
+## Purpose

 This test agent helps you:
 - **Verify Phi-4 function calling works** - See if tools are actually called vs. hallucinated
 - **Test middleware** - Ensure `PhiToolResultMiddleware` is working correctly
-- **Quick iteration** - No database setup, no authentication, just run and test
 - **Understand expected behavior** - Compare Phi's output against expected results

 ## 📁 What's Included